Our Unwinding Ethos: Music

 The opening theme song "Rumors" performed by Auston Lam, and composed by Alan Cheung was released on July 26 in 2019 by The Voice Entertainment Group limited.

 "Rumours" was nominated for "Most popular series song" during the TVB Awards Presentation in 2019.

 Location

-Bride Pool
+Bride's Pool

 The local urban legend of the Bride's Pool, located near Tai Mei Tuk in Plover Cove Country Park was used as the setting for the introductory episodes of the series.
-In the traditional Chinese wedding, the bride would travel by litter (as known as sedan) to her groom.
+In the traditional Chinese wedding, the bride would travel by litter (also known as 'sedan') to her groom.
 It is said that one of the four porters slipped.
-The bride, along with the sedan fell into the connecting river and she was trapped by the waterfall and washed into the pool below where she downed, unable to escape due to her heavy wedding dress.
+The bride, along with the sedan fell into the connecting river and she was trapped by the waterfall and washed into the pool below where she drowned, unable to escape due to her heavy wedding dress.
 The villagers also failed to find the porter.